 - send the notification on the completion of that process whether it finished successfully or failed

-Since the deployment procedure is a bit harder to grasp, and a bit complicated to execute, it will be described in a separate post.
+Since the deployment procedure is a bit harder to grasp, and a bit complicated to execute, it is described in a separate post.

 First step: Adding the Visual Studio solution runner

-Before the project is ready to be packaged and distributed, it must be compiled.
-In order to do this, you need to go to the Add build step and then choose the Visual Studio (sln) option from the drop down menu.
+Before we can package and distribute our application, we need to build it.
+In order to do this, we are going to add build step and then choose the Visual Studio (sln) option from the drop-down menu.
 After that you should see something like this:

 After you enter the step name, you should select the path to your project solution file using the little tree button to the right side of the Solution file path input field.
 Both targets and solution configuration are already set for you, but if you want to change them just enter the new values and click Save.

 Now that we have the build step configured, we can add the test runner to our project.
 Most popular testing tools for .NET projects are xUnit and NUnit.
 While NUnit comes bundled with the TeamCity by default, if you use xUnit in your project you need to install it as a plugin.

 Let’s say for example your project is using NUnit framework.
 To automatically run tests for your project, you can go to the Add build step button again, and from the drop-down menu select the NUnit.
 When you do that, TeamCity will generate a few properties you need to configure in order to run your tests.
 Your page should look like this: